 This page was exported from King Weekly Sentinel

 One hundred and 55 students representing 47 schools and seven countries converged at Kingbridge Conference Centre in King City for four days of intensive debating and public speaking.
+This is a great way to get over your fear of public speaking!
 These talented orators approach this as a sport and reveled in the highly competitive atmosphere throughout the weekend.
 All of the competitors should feel an enormous sense of pride for their outstanding accomplishments.

 CDS Grade 10 student, Natalie Ganzhorn, won the Selwyn House Trophy for the top individual speaker overall.
 St. John's Ravenscourt School from Winnipeg finished first, followed by Branksome Hall School in Toronto.
 The CDS team of Jai Singh, Lukas Weese and Natalie Ganzhorn finished third out of 50 teams.